 - Prepare a master’s thesis, according to the guidelines set forth by the Cornell Graduate School.

 - Pass the final examination for the master’s degree, an oral exam given by your special committee, covering your master’s thesis.

 Residency/Registration Unit Requirements

 While the Graduate School requires two registration units at a minimum (two semesters of full-time study; Code of Legislation of the Graduate Faculty, p.
 20), the School of Hotel Administration requires that all MS students be in residence at Cornell for a minimum of four semesters.

-A student may earn registration units over the summer through regularly scheduled Cornell courses or extramural study, by registering concurrently in the Graduate School and Cornell’s School of Continuing Education and Summer Sessions.
-The number of credit hours completed determines the registration units awarded; six credit hours earn one half of a registration unit and 11 credit hours earn one registration unit (Code of Legislation of the Graduate Faculty, p.
+A student may earn registration units over the summer through regularly scheduled Cornell courses or extramural study, by concurrent registration in the Graduate School and Cornell’s School of Continuing Education and Summer Sessions.
+The number of credit hours completed determines the registration units awarded: six credit hours earn one-half of a registration unit and 11 credit hours earn one registration unit (Code of Legislation of the Graduate Faculty, p.
 20).
 Master’s degree students may not count study in other graduate schools toward the registration unit requirement (Code of Legislation of the Graduate Faculty, p.
 21).

 - Physical Education (PE) courses do not count toward required graduation credits.